mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `client_id`: The id returned from client registration.
 - `state`: A value that will be returned to the client as-is upon redirection, so that clients can verify the redirect is authentic.
 - `redirect_uri`: Optional.
 If supplied, a string URL of where to redirect afterwards.
 Must match URL from registration.
 - `scope`: Optional.
-A string-separated list of scopes that the user has authorized.
+A space-separated list of scopes that the user has authorized.
 This could be pruned by the user at the confirmation dialog.
 - `action`: Optional.
 If provided, should be either `signup` or `signin`.
 Send to improve user experience, based on whether they clicked on a Sign In or Sign Up button.

 **Example:**